Fishman (wrestler)

-José Ángel Nájera Sánchez (January 6, 1951 – April 8, 2017) was a Mexican luchador, or professional wrestler, best known under the ring name Fishman.
+José Ángel Nájera Sánchez (January 6, 1951 – April 8, 2017) was a Mexican professional wrestler, best known under the ring name Fishman.
 Fishman was one of the top wrestlers in the mid-1970s and 1980s and worked for Empresa Mexicana de Lucha Libre, the Universal Wrestling Association, the World Wrestling Association and AAA in Mexico as well as frequent trips to Japan and the United States.
 Nájera was unmasked after losing a match in 2000 and retired shortly afterwards.
-Three of his sons are all luchadores enmascarados (masked wrestlers) known by their ring names Black Fish, El Hijo del Fishman and El Único de Ciudad Juárez.
+Three of his sons are all masked professional wrestlers known by their ring names Black Fish, El Hijo del Fishman and El Único de Ciudad Juárez.

 Personal life

 Nájera was born on January 6, 1951, in Torreón, Coahuila, Mexico, with his family relocating to Ciudad Juárez, Chihuahua, while he was still very young.
-At an early age his mother and aunts would bring Nájera along when they would watch lucha libre shows at the local Toreo de Cuartro Caminos bullfighting arena from the time he was nine years old.
-During his formative years Nájera cited both Black Shadow and Blue Demon as his idols, favoring the rudos (lucha libre term for those that portray the bad guys) of the era over tecnicos (the "good guys") such as El Santo.
+At an early age his mother and aunts would bring Nájera along when they would watch professional wrestling shows at the local Toreo de Cuartro Caminos bullfighting arena from the time he was nine years old.
+During his formative years Nájera cited both Black Shadow and Blue Demon as his idols, favoring the rudos (term used in Mexico to refer to a heel professional wrestlers, or "bad guys") of the era over técnicos (the "good guys") such as El Santo.

-Nájera was married to María González, a luchadora who worked under the name Lola González, but the two later divorced.
+Nájera was married to María González, a professional wrestler who worked under the name Lola González, but the two later divorced.
 Nájera would later marry Leslie González (no relation to Maria González), but that marriage also ended in divorce.
 It has not been confirmed which wife is the mother of two of Nájera's sons, only that his first son was born out of wedlock.
-Nájera's sons all followed in his footsteps by becoming wrestlers enmascarados (masked wrestlers) and as such their birth names are not revealed per lucha libre traditions.
+Nájera's sons all followed in his footsteps by becoming masked wrestlers and as such their birth names are not revealed per Mexican wrestling style called lucha libre traditions.
 While it is not uncommon in lucha libre for wrestlers to license their names to wrestlers who pretend to be second-generation wrestlers, Black Fish (originally Fishman Jr.), El Hijo del Fishman and El Único de Ciudad Juárez are all Nájera's biological sons.